-- Well-governed.
-The project and cooperation with the TCDD are expected to facilitate the reorganisation of the company and help improve its operational efficiency.
+- Well-governed: The project is expected to support the ongoing efforts towards the reorganisation of the Turkish State Railways and help improve its operational efficiency.
 Policy dialogue and technical assistance linked to the project are expected to support enhancement of the legal and regulatory framework in order to improve the commercial orientation of the railway sector, and create opportunities for enhanced private sector participation.

 EBRD Finance Summary